 Our Goals

-1. Promote gender-equal access to the computer-related scientific frontiers
+- Promote gender-equal access to computer-related scientific frontiers

-The Greek ACM-W Chapter will organize actions to increase awareness on how to improve the recruitment and retention gender ratios in computer-related study programs and support male and female students beyond graduation.
+The Greek ACM-W Chapter will organize actions to increase awareness on improving the recruitment and retention gender ratios in computer-related study programs and support male and female students beyond graduation.
 It will also support the initiation of such actions in all university departments providing computer-related study programs in Greece.

-The Chapter will contribute to the discovery, understanding, and addressing of certain glass ceilings that result in gender imbalance in scientific leadership and decision-making processes, hoping to enable a fair development of outstanding career paths for both men and women in the digital sector.
+The Chapter will contribute to discovering, understanding, and addressing certain glass ceilings that result in gender imbalance in scientific leadership and decision-making processes, hoping to enable a fair development of outstanding career paths for both men and women in the digital sector.

-The chapter will take actions to achieve a gender equal approach in promoting visibility of professionals and raising awareness about important achievements in all computing sectors.
+The chapter will take action to achieve a gender-equal approach in promoting the visibility of professionals and raising awareness about important achievements in all computing sectors.

-“The question is not why there haven’t been more women in science; the question is rather why we have not heard more about them.”
+“The question is not why there haven’t been more women in science; rather why we have not heard more about them.”

 Naomi Oreskes, Historian of science [6]